-We observe that the $\{\lambda_j, r_j\}|{Ca_i}$ misalignment from linearity is pronounced in the two periodic networks (PDMS-P & Glass-P) when compared with that of the non-periodic (PDMS-NP), indicating significant presence of end-effects in the periodic networks.
-The source of the $\{\lambda_j, r_j\}|{Ca_i}$ misalignment may be attributed to the capillary end-effects that are induced by the relatively stronger role of the menisci - when compared to the effects of the bulk viscosity.
-That may be attributed to the poorer interlacing of the two injected fluids upstream the network flow in the two periodic networks (PDM-P, Glass-P), compared to the single entry port of the PDMS-NP network - inciting a premixing of the two fluids.
+We may also attempt to correlate the degree of misalignment with the flow conditions and the twofluid/network systems.
+We observe that the $\{\lambda_i, r_i\}{Ca}$ misalignment from linearity is pronounced in the two periodic networks (PDMS-P & Glass-P) when compared with that of the non-periodic (PDMS-NP), indicating significant presence of end-effects in the periodic networks.
+The source of the $\{\lambda_i, r_i\}{Ca}$ misalignment may be attributed to the capillary end-effects that are induced by the relatively stronger role of the menisci - when compared to the effects of the bulk viscosity.
+Another reason could be the poorer interlacing of the two injected fluids upstream the network flow in the two periodic networks (PDM-P, Glass-P), see Fig. 1.
+On the contrary, the single entry port of the PDMS-NP network incites a pre-mixture of the two fluids before entering the network.
 We may also observe that the trends in the R_i^2 , values vs Ca, for the PDMS-P and the Glass-P systems are reversed.
-That is an interesting behaviour especially considering that the viscosity ratio values are inverse ($\kappa = 1/1.36 = 0.74$ in the PDMS-P and $\kappa = 1.36$ in the Glass-P system).
-Moreover, albeit the two networks have the same plane geometry they have different 3D structures, i.e. orthogonal pores and eye-shaped pores respectively.
+That is an interesting behaviour especially considering that the viscosity ratio values are inverse $(\kappa = 1/1.359 = 0.736 \text{ in the PDMS-P and } \kappa = 1.359$ in the PDMS-P system) and the two networks have a different 3D structure.

-In the same context, in many diagrams in Fig. 5 pertaining to different constant-Ca experiments, the NWP and WP relative permeability curves intersect at the, so-called, relative permeability crossover flowrate ratio value, $r_x = 1/\kappa$, Eq.
+In the same context, in many diagrams in Fig. 3 pertaining to different constant-Ca experiments, the NWP and WP relative permeability curves intersect at the, so-called, relative permeability crossover flowrate ratio value, $r_x = 1/\kappa$, Eq.
 (10), indicated by the vertical dashed line.
 Yet, in some constant-Ca experiments the relative permeability crossover does not coincide with the theoretical value of r_x and that is also observed for the low, R_i^2 , values, ref.
-Fig. 5 and Fig. 3
+Fig. 3 and Fig. 4

-Implementing energy efficiency analysis provides another paradigm in characterizing the flow system, in compliance to the normative methodology proposed in [1].
-Let us focus on the energy efficiency diagrams in Fig. 8, and, in particular, on the S-curve delineating the critical flow conditions (CFCs) in every twofluid/network system, Two nominal Ca values may be defined, corresponding to the apex of the two bends of the S-curve, whereby the flow character changes as Ca is increased, from capillary to mixed capillary/viscous and then to viscous.
-These nominal values in Ca can be detected graphically or analytically, by setting the 2nd derivative, $d^2(\log \hat{r}^)/dCa^2 = 0$ and solving for Ca. That of course comes at the extra cost of extensive measurements at various flow conditions to extract the CFCs.
-Yet, by following the path of critical flow conditions will reduce the number of measurements.
+Implementing energy efficiency analysis is another paradigm in characterizing the flow system, in compliance to the normative methodology proposed in [1].
+Let us focus on the energy efficiency diagrams in Fig. 8, and, in particular, on the S-curve delineating the critical flow conditions (CFCs) in every two-fluid/network system, Two nominal Ca values may be defined, corresponding to the apex of the two bends of the S-curve, whereby the flow character changes as Ca is increased, from capillary to mixed capillary/viscous and then to viscous.
+These nominal values in Ca can be detected graphically or analytically, by setting the 2^{nd} derivative, $d^2(\log \hat{r}^)/dCa^2=0$ and solving for Ca. That of course comes at the extra cost of extensive measurements at various flow conditions to extract the CFCs.
+Yet, it is possible to follow the path of critical flow conditions, in order to reduce the number of measurements.
 As discussed in [7] (ref.
 Fig. 3), along the CFCs, uncertainties associated with measurement errors is minimized and specificity is maximized - that is mainly attributed to the structure of the f{EU} expression, Eqs.
 (11) or (18).
-Tracking and aligning to the CFCs path during the SCAL measurements can provide more accurate /unbiased information per unit cost of measurements.
+Tracking the measurements along the CFCs path increases the effectiveness of the SCAL analysis by providing more accurate /unbiased information per unit measurement cost.

-Please note, no sophisticated technology is needed to implement the proposed methodology.
-The measurements of pressure and flowrates are conventional, ex-core measurements.
+Please note that no sophisticated technology is needed to implement the proposed methodology.
+The measurements of pressure and volumetric fluxes are conventional, taken outside the pore network or natural core.